 Referrers

-Understand how Referrers reveals where your visitors come from and which traffic sources drive conversions and revenue.
+Understand how Referrers reveals where your visitors come from, which traffic sources drive conversions and revenue, and whether AI shopping engines like ChatGPT, Perplexity, and Google AI Mode can actually find and recommend your store.

-Referrers is where DynoWeb turns raw traffic data into a clear picture of acquisition performance.
-It shows which channels, domains, and marketing campaigns are sending visitors to the store — and crucially, which of those visitors are converting and generating revenue.
+Referrers is where DynoWeb turns raw traffic data into a clear picture of acquisition performance — both today's traffic and tomorrow's.
+It shows which channels, domains, and marketing campaigns are sending visitors to the store, which of those visitors are converting and generating revenue, and now also surfaces the technical blockers that prevent AI shopping agents from recommending the store in the first place.

 What It Does